HeikkiHietala/spotify-song-display/README.md

 How to show the song on Spotify with ESP32 and e-paper display

-Building instructions will be available soon on my blog, https://www.sabulo.com/sb/3d-printing-2/spotify-song-display-with-esp32-and-e-paper-display/
+Building instructions are available on my blog, https://www.sabulo.com/sb/3d-printing-2/spotify-song-display-with-esp32-and-e-paper-display/

 Code and STL file for printing a box and a stand for the Amazon Echo Dot included here on Github